ALCS Educational Writers' Award

 The £2,000 award will be given to an outstanding example of traditionally published non-fiction (with or without illustrations) that stimulates and enhances learning.

+The deadline for entry is Monday 30 June.
 Please contact Paula Johnson with any queries.

-Author: Fiona Macdonald Illustrator: David Antram
+Author: Ian Graham Illustrator: David Antram

 Publisher: Book House

 Mission: Explore FOOD

 Co-Director: Daniel Raven-Ellison Designer & Co-Director: Helen Steer Illustrator: Tom Morgan-Jones